Alojzije Mišić: Episcopacy

-Mišić was consecrated at the Basilica of Saint Anthony in Rome on 18 June 1912 by Franciscan Cardinal Diomede Falconio with other two Franciscan bishops serving as co-consecrators.
+Mišić was consecrated at the Basilica of Saint Anthony in Rome on 18 June 1912 by Franciscan Cardinal Diomede Falconio with two other Franciscan bishops serving as co-consecrators.
 He chose Caritate et amore omnia vincuntur (Charity and love win over everything) as his motto.
 Mišić came to Rome accompanied by other Bosnian Franciscan Josip Andrić and Herzegovinian Franciscan Ambrozije Miletić, who represented the Herzegovinian Franciscans.
 General of the Franciscan Order Pacifico Monza and Austrian-Hungarian ambassador to Rome Alois Schönburg-Hartenstein, among others, were also present at the consecration.
 After his consecration, Mišić made several visits in Rome and was received by the Pope on 20 June.

-While at the Pope's audience, Mišić's great advocate, Bishop Marković of Banja Luka died.
-In order to prevent his opponent, Archbishop Stadler, to appoint his candidate Petar Pajić as the administrator of the Diocese of Banja Luka, Mišić lobbied and managed with the help of the General of the Franciscan Order to get the appointment of his fellow Franciscan Jozo Garić as the administrator in spiritual matters.
+While at the Pope's audience, Mišić's great advocate, Bishop Marković of Banja Luka, died.
+To prevent his opponent, Archbishop Stadler, from appointing his candidate Petar Pajić as the administrator of the Diocese of Banja Luka, Mišić lobbied and managed with the help of the General of the Franciscan Order to get the appointment of his fellow Franciscan Jozo Garić as the administrator in spiritual matters.

-After visiting the Pope, Mišić left Rome on 21 June and arrived in Vienna on 25 June in order to give an oath of allegiance to Emperor Franz Joseph, as accustomed in Austria-Hungary.
+After visiting the Pope, Mišić left Rome on 21 June and arrived in Vienna on 25 June to give an oath of allegiance to Emperor Franz Joseph, as accustomed in Austria-Hungary.
 The next day he arrived in Sarajevo.
-On 5 July 1912, Mišić informed the administrator of the two Herzegovinian dioceses Lazar Lazarević, that he would like his installment to take place on 14 July, and made his arrival known publicly on 5 July.
+On 5 July 1912, Mišić informed the administrator of the two Herzegovinian dioceses Lazar Lazarević that he would like his installation to take place on 14 July, and made his arrival known publicly on 5 July.
 Mišić was received coldly by the Herzegovinian Franciscans.
-Many high-ranking Herzegovinian Franciscans ignored his installment ceremony, including the administrator in material matters of the Diocese of Mostar-Duvno Radoslav Glavaš, Nikola Šimović, Anđeo Nuić and Ambrozije Miletić.
+Many high-ranking Herzegovinian Franciscans ignored his installation ceremony, including the administrator in material matters of the Diocese of Mostar-Duvno Radoslav Glavaš, Nikola Šimović, Anđeo Nuić and Ambrozije Miletić.

-On 18 February 1917, Mišić was decorated Commander's Star of the Order of Franz Joseph.
+On 18 February 1917, Mišić was decorated with the Commander's Star of the Order of Franz Joseph.

-During World War I, in the summer of 1917, hunger struck Herzegovina.
+In the summer of 1917, during World War I, a famine struck Herzegovina.
 Some Herzegovinian parish priests went across the Sava river to collect food for their parishioners.
 On 5 December 1917, Mišić wrote to the archbishop of Zagreb Anton Bauer asking him to ask his parish priests to collect alms from their parishioners.
-Bauer responded advising him that it would be best if he sent few Franciscans that would collect alms in Croatia.
+Bauer advised him that sending a few Franciscans collecting alms in Croatia would be best.

-Mišić aided friar Didak Buntić to settle the Herzegovinian children in Slavonia and Srijem during the hunger.
+Mišić aided friar Didak Buntić in settling the Herzegovinian children in Slavonia and Srijem during the famine.
 He also wrote petitions to the Governor of Bosnia and Herzegovina Stjepan Sarkotić to buy the necessities for them.

 In 1918, Austria-Hungary was dissolved, and the whole of Bosnia and Herzegovina was incorporated in the newly created Kingdom of Serbs, Croats and Slovenes, ruled by the Serbian Orthodox Karađorđević dynasty.
 On 10 November 1923, Alexander I of Yugoslavia decorated him with Order of Saint Sava 1st class.